 Life at Ha Long Bay

 There are two bigger islands situated at Ha Long Bay itself which are main fishing grounds for fishermen in the region, namely the Tuần Châu and Cát Bà islands.
-Around 1,600 permanent inhabitants call these islands at the Bay their homes sprawled over four physical fishing villages here, namely called Cửa Vạn, Ba Heng, Cống Tàu and Vông Viêng villages in the Hùng Thắng Hạ Long city communes.
+Around 1,600 permanent inhabitants call these islands at the Bay their homes sprawled over four physical fishing villages here.
+These are namely called Cửa Vạn, Ba Heng, Cống Tàu and Vông Viêng villages in the Hùng Thắng Hạ Long city communes.

 On these islands too are a number of tourist facilities, comprising of hotels.
 They are usually built near the scores of beautiful beaches found on these smaller islands.